dotnet/AspNetCore.Docs/aspnetcore/blazor/tooling.md

 :::moniker range=">= aspnetcore-6.0"

    Examine the `Properties/launchSettings.json` file and determine the URL of the app from the `applicationUrl` property.
-The URL protocol is either secure (HTTPS) `https://localhost:{PORT}` or insecure (HTTP) `http://localhost:{PORT}` depending on the framework version, where the `{PORT}` placeholder is an assigned port.
+Depending on the framework version, the URL protocol is either secure (HTTPS) `https://localhost:{PORT}` or insecure (HTTP) `http://localhost:{PORT}`, where the `{PORT}` placeholder is an assigned port.
 Note the URL for use in the `launch.json` file.

    In the launch configuration of the `.vscode/launch.json` file: